hackforla/engineering/.github/ISSUE_TEMPLATE/template-for-making-guides-templates-template.md

 We need to create a guide to making [name of item] so that [purpose of the item]

 ### Action Items
-- [ ] Gather examples of how other projects have done it, adding each example as a link in the resources section
+- [ ] Gather examples of how other projects have done it, adding each example as a link in the resources section.
+It is really important to annotate as you go in this issue, so that if you have to stop working on the issue, its already up to date with your findings.
    - [ ] Once done, remove the "TG: Gather Examples" label and add the "TG: Draft Template" label
 - [ ] Create a draft template, either in markdown format in this issue or a google doc in the [Engineering google drive](https://drive.google.com/drive/u/0/folders/1xWllQli2wUSsRF9OaSQBBQ1vaY7kRkAT)
     - [ ] Once done, remove the "TG: Draft Template" label and add the "TG: Create Guide" label